papaps/Appointment-System/README.md

 Step 2:
 -
 - Once the project is cloned, open the command prompt and change the directory to the project directory
-- Within the cmd type:
+- Within the command prompt, type
 ```bash
 npm install
 ```